6 reasons to say ‘no’ to make more profit

 It’s up to you to educate the customer on a reasonable time frame, and to turn the work down if they’re unwilling to budge.

-3. When You’re Strapped For Time & the profit margin is low
+3. When you’re strapped for time and the profit margin is low

 As soon as the talk begins to head in a direction where you’re not comfortable completing the scope of work, or there is a specialist in this area that is better doing that work than you, you need be true to yourself and say no. You have to focus on your true expertise and forget the rest.